Intern, Planning and Preservation – Spring 2021

 - developing educational resources and tools.

-Interns can expect to assist with meetings and events organized by MAS and/or partner organizations both during and outside of regular office hours.
-Interns can expect to gain experience in presenting to a variety of audiences at public hearings, including community board members, City agencies, and elected officials.
+Interns can expect to assist with meetings and events organized by MAS and/or partner organizations both during and outside of regular business hours.
+Interns can expect to gain experience in presenting to a variety of audiences at public hearings, including community boards, City agencies, and elected officials.
 The internship will provide opportunities for skill development and new applications for mapping, research, analysis, and advocacy.

 Applicants must be currently enrolled in a master’s degree program focusing on city and regional planning, community development, urban studies, historic preservation, public policy, urban design, economic development, real estate development, economics, or a related field.
 A limited number of paid internships are available.
 Unpaid positions will be considered for candidates eligible for either course credit or a stipend through their educational institution.
-Paid interns should plan to work 16 hours per week, available for the duration of the spring 2020 semester.
+Paid interns should plan to work 16 hours per week, available for the duration of the spring 2021 semester (currently remote).

 - Strong written and verbal communication skills, including experience speaking publicly and making effective presentations.